attilagaspar/bp-residents-scripts/README.md

-Scripts for preparing the data for my future research.
+Scripts for preparing the data for our research.

+Additional information can be found in urban_econ_research.pdf